 - Assisting in the formation of Interim Government under Pandit Jawaharlal Nehru

 For any examination self-evaluation is essential.
 After completing each portion candidates should practice previous years question papers.
 Once the preparation is done, it is highly recommended to join a mock test series for self-evaluation.

 Revise, Recall and Revise Again!

-Revision is considered as the essential part of learning.
+Revision is considered as an essential part of learning.
 This will enhance your memory power and help to retain the information during the examination.
 Along with reading and studying, one should be able to revise and retain the information you gathered.
 One should prepare short notes and jot down the important points.
-This will help you in last minute revision.
+This will help you in last-minute revision.